The polytope of all $q$-rank functions: The polytope of all q -rank functions

 The last inequality is always satisfied, so also (R3) is satisfied with strict inequality.
-Then, the correspondent point $P_\rho$ in $\rRP$ is in the interior of $\rRP$.
-Hence, we conclude that the dimension of $\rRP$ is $T-1$. \end{proof}
+Because the point $P_\rho$ satisfies all defining inequalities strictly, it lies in the interior of $\rRP$ relative to $\mathbb{R}^{T-1}$.
+Consequently, the affine hull of $\rRP$ is $\mathbb{R}^{T-1}$, and $\dim(\rRP) = T-1$. \end{proof}

 Determining in general the faces of $\rRP$ is not an easy task.
 In the following example, we examine the case of $\bar{\mathcal{P}}_2^2$, which is the smallest one we can deal with.